 SDS 2019 Awards

-SDS Member Narelle Warren and SDS Executive Director Devva Kasnitz are organizing another SDS Strand of sessions and Town Hall at the SfAA annual meeting, March 17-21, 2020, in Albuquerque, New Mexico.
-Last year, we had over 30 disability studies presenters at SfAA in Portland, Oregon.
+SDS Members Pam Block, Elaine Gerber, Narelle Warren, and SDS Executive Director Devva Kasnitz are organizing another SDS Strand of sessions and Town Hall at the SfAA annual meeting, March 2021.
+In 2019 we had over 30 disability studies presenters at SfAA in Portland, Oregon.
 See the SfAA website for details about the meeting, and watch this space for the SDS Strand program.
 A benefit of SDS membership is that our Members can register for the SfAA conference at reduced rates.